[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Couple in bed with lubes in foreground

-Who Are Promescent?
+Who Is Promescent?

 Promescent is a company dedicated to closing the orgasm gap (a term for the fact that on average, cis men and other people with penises experience orgasm more frequently and more quickly than cis women and other people with vulvas during partnered sex.)

-Promescent works with a medical advisory team including highly trained urologists and sexual medicine experts, and is additionally supported by a medical review team featuring names you may know, including Dr Justin Lehmiller and Dr Laura Berman, and a team of non-medical sexuality experts.
+Promescent works with a medical advisory team including urologists and sexual medicine experts, and is additionally supported by a medical review team featuring names you may know, including Dr Justin Lehmiller and Dr Laura Berman, and a team of non-medical sexuality experts.

 Promescent’s Lube Line

-Promescent were kind enough to send me three of their lubes to try.
+The Promescent team were kind enough to send me three of their lubes to try.
 I received the water-based lube, organic aloe-based lube, and silicone lube.
 I’m going to start by talking about the ingredients, then look at my experience with each product in turn.

 Promescent organic and body safe lubes